 If a laser device fails, a product liability claim may also be brought against the manufacturer.

 What To Do If You Suffer A Laser Burn Injury?

 Contact your physician as soon as you suspect you have been burned or if you experience pain.
 In some cases, you may think you are suffering a minor rash.
 It is best to contact your doctor to determine if you have a more severe injury

 You should also contact a Massachusetts laser burn injury attorney to determine your rights.
 Laser burns cause severe physical pain and emotional distress.
 They require extensive medical treatment.
 You may be entitled to damages including medical bills, lost earnings, scarring and disability, loss of enjoyment of life and pain and suffering.

 Breakstone, White & Gluck is experienced in handling laser hair removal burn injuries.
 Our Case Reports page describes some of the results we have obtained for our clients.
 If you have been injured, contact us today for a free legal consultation.
-We can be reached at 617-723-7676, or toll free at 1-800-379-1244, or use our contact form.
+We can be reached toll free at 1-800-379-1244, or use our contact form.